-The Occupational Safety and Health Administration’s electronic injury tracking application is now accepting workplace injury and illness submissions for calendar year 2017.
-The deadline for online reporting of last year’s OSHA Form 300A has been set for July 1, 2018.
+The Occupational Safety and Health Administration’s electronic injury tracking application is now accepting workplace injury and illness submissions.

 You may have questions about whether your business is required to submit information electronically, and what information you will need to submit.
 Here’s what you need to know about electronic reporting, and where you can find more information directly from OSHA.

 Electronic submission requirements